 What is a Common Results Framework?

 Regardless of where or how it manifests itself, each step and interaction in the process of negotiating a CRF add value to the national policy and budget cycle.
-This collaborative and comprehensive analysis allows actors in country to harness their collective ambition and capacities to achieve scaled up results.
+This collaborative and comprehensive analysis allows all stakeholders to harness their collective ambition and capacities to achieve scaled up results.
 A well developed CRF can be a powerful vehicle for national stakeholders to translate policy into action and results and to ensure accountability to each other and to those most affected by malnutrition.

 Key trends from the 2016 SUN Movement Annual Progress Report

 35 SUN Countries have a CRF in place and 9 more are developing them.

 32 SUN Countries have action plans to achieve the goals set out in their CRF.